-With so many types of mushrooms at our finger tips (ehem, in our grocery aisles) it’s so easy to unlock the incredible flavor of mushrooms.
-From woodsy shiitakes and hearty cremini, to versatile white button and seasonal gems (morels), the options and recipes are endless.
-This article showcases the characteristics and uses of 13 of the most common types of edible mushrooms.
+With so many types of mushrooms at our fingertips at the grocery store and farmers’ markets, it’s so easy to experience the incredible flavors and versatility of mushrooms.
+From woodsy shiitakes and hearty cremini, to versatile white button and seasonal gems (like morels), the options and recipes are endless.
+This article showcases the characteristics and uses of 18 of the most common types of edible mushrooms.

 The most common and most mild mushroom is the white button mushrooms.
 Button mushrooms are soft in texture and can be eaten both raw and cooked.
 Use them in soups, salads, pizza, pasta and lasagna (to name a few).